internet-identity-labs/nfid-docs/content/en/how-it-works/overview.md

 ---

 ## Introduction
 NFID is a set of smart contracts on the Internet Computer where users create identities and store GBs of tamper-resistent, encrypted data.
 The current phase of development is to make self-sovereign private key management feel like a web2 experience.
-NFID achieves this with the Internet Computer's smart contracts and cryptographic primitives, which allow the generation of `delegation identities` that can make authenticated smart contract calls without user approval prompts, and encrypt/decrypt its own data.
+NFID achieves this with the Internet Computer's smart contracts and cryptographic primitives, which allow the generation of powerful, self-sovereign `delegation identities` that can make authenticated smart contract calls without user approval prompts, and encrypt/decrypt its own data.

 ## Goals, requirements, and use cases
 ### The NFID protocol currently allows users to